 Microplastics are present in food, drinking water and the air we breathe.
 The amount of microplastics in our living environment is increasing, but we know very little about the health risks and how we can protect ourselves from them.

-The Microplastics & Health programme aims to develop more insight into the potential effects of plastic particles on our health and what we can do to mitigate these effects.
+The Microplastics & Health programme is a cross-over between the top sectors Life Sciences & Health and Water, and is organised in collaboration with NWO.
+Private co-financing is provided by the Gieskes-Strijbis Fund and the Ministry of Infrastructure and Water Management is also contributing to the programme.
+This aims to develop more insight into the potential effects of plastic particles on our health and what we can do to mitigate these effects.

 The intention is to follow up this round of short-term projects with new rounds of follow-up research to gain a better understanding of the risks of microplastics for public health.
+That follow-up research is to gain more insight into the risks for the reader, you can read in this article.
 Applying this knowledge may help us reduce the potentially harmful effects by providing the parties involved with suitable solutions.
 These could include parties in the plastic supply chain (production, use/re-use, recycling), consumers (behaviour), and the authorities (policy and regulations).

-The fifteen projects will run until mid-2020.
-On 3 October 2019, they will present their interim results at the Plastic Health Summit.
-In June, the fifteen projects were invited to apply for additional funding for an Enabling Technology Hotel, which offers the successful applicants access to high-end technologies and expertise.
-The awarded projects will be announced in July.
+The 15 projects ran until mid-2020.
+The projects were invited to apply for additional funding for an Enabling Technology Hotel, which offered the successful applicants access to high-end technologies and expertise.

 There is currently no open call for grant applicants.

-ZonMw developped in commissioned by the ministerie of I&W a knowledge agenda for microplastics and health.
-We expect to hand over the report in January to the Secretary of State.
+ZonMw developped in commissioned by the ministerie of I&W a knowledge agenda for microplastics and health in January 2021.
+The knowledge agenda is being developed into a new programme.

-If you are interested in the grant programme and would you like to receive more information, please sign up for the Life Sciences & Health newsletter.
+If you are interested in the grant programme and would you like to receive more information?
+Then please contact us via microplasticsHealth@zonmw.nl.